guillemllucia/fleet-status/README.md

-# fleet-status
+# Fleet Status Dashboard

-Web app to display the availability of a fleet's vehicles.
-Visualize which cars are in the fleet, whether they are road legal (mechanical condition too) and whether they are available or not.
+A dashboard application to track the status, condition, and location of a fleet of vehicles.

+This project is hosted on GitHub: https://github.com/guillemllucia/fleet-status

+## Setup

+1. Create and activate a virtual environment.
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run the application: `streamlit run src/main.py`